notofonts/noto-docs/src/miniarticles/NotoSansTelugu.md

 # Noto Sans Telugu

-Noto Sans Telugu is a sanserif design intended for general use for the Telugu script.
+Noto Sans Telugu is a sanserif design for texts in the Telugu script.

-It contains 791 glyphs and 11 OpenType features, and supports 163 characters from the Unicode blocks: Telugu, Basic Latin, General Punctuation, Devanagari.
+Noto Sans Telugu has multiple weights and widths, contains 958 glyphs, 11 OpenType features, and supports 163 characters from 4 Unicode blocks: Telugu, Basic Latin, General Punctuation, Devanagari.

 ## Supported writing systems